NotLe0n/tMLAPIs/README.md

 Data for 1.3 mods are scraped from http://javid.ddns.net/tModLoader and data for 1.4 mods is reqwested from the Steam API.

 ## How to use
-You can host tMLAPIs yourself by compiling this repo yourself and running it on your own machine.
+You can host tMLAPIs yourself by compiling this repo and running it on your own machine.
 How to build this repo is explained [in the next section](#how-to-build).
 Or you can use the API using these mirrors:
 * https://tmlapis.repl.co/
 * https://tmlapis.tomat.dev/